grafana/k6-docs/docs/sources/next/examples/error-handler.md

 When deciding what error data to store, consider whether it is an general or specific error, and be aware that high-load tests may generate a substantial volume of error data.

-Below is an example using an ErrorHandler to log error information.
+Below is an example using an `ErrorHandler` class to log error information.
 It accepts a callback that instructs how to log errors.
 The example provides instructions for both previously mentioned options: console logs and custom metrics.

 ```javascript
 import http from 'k6/http';